 Zebraman feels like it needed more of the wacky gonzo approach of Miike’s subsequent YatterMan, which was based on an actual superhero series from the 1970s rather than a made-up one as here.
 With no discernible comedic or tongue-in-cheek tone, all that that leaves one with is what seems to be no more than a straightforward homage to the 1970s Japanese tv superhero.

 The problem with this is that Zebraman is produced on a low-budget.
 Most superhero films gain their strength from having epic-sized dust-ups between superheroes and villains or monsters.
 I kept expecting Zebraman to emerge as something akin to Big Man Japan (2007) and its wackily absurd take on the genre.
 Zebraman, by contrast, never seems to leave the backstreets of a few city blocks.
 All that Miike offers up in this department are a few superheroic battles with the alien blob creatures that feature some very weak CGI.

-Takashi Miike returned with a sequel Zebraman 2: Attack on Zebra City (2010).
+Takashi Miike and Sho Aikawa returned with a sequel Zebraman 2: Attack on Zebra City (2010).